Why It Matters

 The Department of Veterans Affairs is sitting on 30 unresolved priority recommendations from the Government Accountability Office, a growing pile of unfinished business that touches the most basic promises the federal government makes to those who served in uniform: timely health care, functioning technology, and competent management of billions of dollars in contracts.

-The GAO report, published May 22, 2026, is not a one-time audit.
-It is the latest installment in an annual accountability exercise that GAO has conducted since 2015, sending letters to agency heads to flag recommendations that remain unimplemented and that carry the highest risk to agency performance.
-Veterans face delayed care, a broken electronic health records system that has cost billions and still isn't working as promised, and an acquisition apparatus that GAO has flagged as high-risk for years.
+The GAO report published May 22 is the latest installment in an annual accountability exercise that GAO has conducted since 2015.
+It sends letters to agency heads to flag recommendations that remain unimplemented and that carry the highest risk to agency performance.
+Veterans still face delayed care in a broken electronic health records system that has cost billions and still isn't working as promised.

 A Backlog That Keeps Growing

-To be fair to the agency, the VA's overall implementation rate of 88 percent exceeds the government-wide average of 77 percent, according to GAO's Performance and Accountability Report for Fiscal Year 2025.
-But that broader record offers limited comfort when the unresolved items are concentrated in areas GAO has placed on its High Risk List, a designation reserved for programs and operations most vulnerable to waste, fraud, abuse, and mismanagement.
+Still, the VA's overall implementation rate of 88 percent exceeds the government-wide average of 77 percent, according to GAO's Performance and Accountability Report for Fiscal Year 2025.
+But the unresolved items are concentrated in areas GAO has placed on its High Risk List, a designation reserved for programs and operations most vulnerable to waste, fraud, abuse, and mismanagement.

 Three Critical Areas